 Solar power and wind power take a lot of the plaudits.
 However, flowing water surrounds us.
 Thus, hydroelectric is well-positioned to become a reliable and growing source of electricity generation.

 In fact, we can still see today many historic water turbines and mills.
-Often still used for grinding flour or maize, some remain active, largely for tourists and educational purposes.
+Often still used for grinding flour or maize, some remain active, mainly for tourists and educational purposes.

-As far as hydropower goes, many of the most significant developments took place in the 19th century.
-French engineer, Benoit Fourneyron designed a turbine in 1827 that had the ability to create a power output of 6 horsepower.
+As far as hydropower goes, many of the most significant developments occurred in the 19th century.
+French engineer Benoit Fourneyron designed a turbine in 1827 that could create a power output of 6 horsepower.

-Following this, James Francis, a British-American engineer then created the first water turbine that we still see in use today.
-Even now, this water turbine remains the most widely-used turbine used to create electrical energy.
+Following this, James Francis, a British-American engineer, created the first water turbine we still see in use today.
+Even now, this water turbine remains the most widely-used turbine used to produce electrical energy.